thetechdude124/Born-Again-NNs-From-Scratch/README.md

 </center>

 Now, if we were trying to extract a prediction from the model, the end answer is simple - the model obviously predicted dog (with the highest probability at 90%).
-We might even try to use this information for KD - simply checking if **both the teacher and student model predicted dog as their end prediction.**
+We might even try to use this information as our Knowledge Distillation approach - simply checking if **both the teacher and student model predicted dog as their end prediction**, and using this information to determine how far off the student was from the teacher (the distillation loss).

 But, **there's a huge problem with this approach - it ignores the probabilities of the remainder of the labels.
 More accurately, it ignores the fact that the model stated that the given image was more likely to be a cat than a car, and more likely to be a car than a train.** This might be hard to tell because the numbers are so small - so, let's introduce something known as **temperature** in the above SoftMax formula so that we can see those other predictions better **without affecting the order of the predictions.**

-It's pretty simple - all we need to do is **divide the probability by some temperature constant $T$ to rescale the values.** The HIGHER the temperature, the **"softer" the distribution**, and the LOWER the temperature, the "sharper" (more drastic differences between labels) the distribution (generally speaking).
+It's pretty simple - all we need to do is **divide each raw output by some temperature constant $T$ to rescale the values before applying softmax.** The HIGHER the temperature, the **"softer" the distribution**, and the LOWER the temperature, the "sharper" (more drastic differences between labels) the distribution (generally speaking).
 Here's SoftMax with temperature:

 $$ \sigma(z_i) = \frac{e^{\frac{z_{i}}{T}}}{Σ_{j=1}^{K} e^{\frac{z_{j}}{T}}} \ \ \ for\ i=1,2,\dots,K $$